First fully vegan restaurant opened

 And not only Burger King has been changing its offer for some time.
 McDonald’s has also recognized that the product range has to be adapted to the wishes of the customers.
 Like its main competitor, the market leader also offers meatless burgers and nuggets.

-On the other hand, the two fast-food giants shouldn’t particularly like the warning from a former McDonald’s manager.
+The two fast-food giants, on the other hand, shouldn’t particularly like the warning from a former McDonald’s manager.
 He recently demanded: “Don’t go!
 Not to McDonald’s.
 Not to Burger King.” (kh)

 #fully #vegan #restaurant #opened